2018 Dubai Tennis Championships – Women's singles

 Defending champion Elina Svitolina defeated Daria Kasatkina in the final, 6–4, 6–0 to win the women's singles tennis title at the 2018 Dubai Tennis Championships.

-En route to the final, Kasatkina saved match points in two different matches: against Johanna Konta and Garbiñe Muguruza in her second-round and semifinal matches, respectively.
+En route to the final, Kasatkina saved match points in two different matches: against Johanna Konta in the second round and Garbiñe Muguruza in the semifinals.

 Since Caroline Wozniacki was defending finalist points from 2017 and chose not to participate this year, Simona Halep regained the WTA no. 1 singles ranking at the conclusion of the tournament.

 Seeds

 The top four seeds received a bye into the second round.